IHT Business Property Relief: Meaning of investment

 “In the Martin appeal (1995) SC2, another “let property” case, I based my decision on the distinction between activities of a property letting business which were carried out qua landlord of the investment property and activities that were independent of that relationship.
 Activities of the former class included those involved in complying with the landlord’s covenants under the lease or leases of the investment property; these included activities such as repairs and improvements which were generally designed to protect and preserve the landlord’s reversionary interest”.

 “Those activities would be activities of “holding investments” in determining whether the business was one that consisted wholly or mainly of the making or holding of investments; that would be the case however onerous the landlord’s obligations might be and however much the landlord had been involved in the control or management of the property letting business.”

 The Special Commissioner found that the whole gain derived by Mrs Burkinyoung came to her as rent.
 She provided no additional services and so earned nothing from any other sources or activities associated with the house.
 The appeal was dismissed.

-It will be clear from both of these cases that s.105(3) can be applied without too much regard to the extent of personal involvement by the deceased/transferor.
-However, where services, outside those required of a landlord, are supplied they need to be taken into account when deciding whether the “mainly” qualification in s.105(3) is met.
+It will be clear from both this and the Moore case that s.105(3) can be applied without too much regard to the extent of personal involvement by the deceased/transferor.
+However, where services, outside those required of a landlord, are supplied for a separate consideration they need to be taken into account when deciding whether the “mainly” qualification in s.105(3) is met.
 In most cases the level of services provided will not be sufficient to weigh the balance away from “investment”.